020 7650 1200

 Lauren Chaplin

-Lauren is a associate solicitor in the international department
+Lauren is a senior associate solicitor in the international department

-Lauren Chaplin is a associate solicitor in the international department.
+Lauren Chaplin is a senior associate solicitor in the international department.

-Lauren holds an undergraduate degree in English Literature from the University of Cambridge, and an MA in Human Rights, with Distinction, from University College London.
+Lauren holds a BA in English Literature from the University of Cambridge, and an MA in Human Rights, with Distinction, from University College London.
 Following her master’s, she completed the GDL and LPC at City Law School.

 She is co-secretary of the firm’s Green Committee.